mozilla/fathom-fox/README.md

    launch Firefox.  `yarn install` (or just `yarn`) will fail with an error about an incompatible node version, use `yarn build` to install modules, or pass the `--ignore-engines` switch to `yarn install`.
-3. Using `about:debugging`, install your fathom-trainess extension by selecting its `addon/manifest.json` file.
+3. Using `about:debugging`, install your fathom-trainees extension by selecting its `addon/manifest.json` file.
 4. Install [Fathom-Fox](https://addons.mozilla.org/firefox/addon/fathomfox/).
 5. Navigate to a web page that has a modal dialog with a background overlay.